kanamandarajesh/Linux/LINUX_COMMANDS.md

-scp /path/to/example_file.txt username@host_server:/path/on/host/server/
-scp vm1711:/tmp/ex.file /tmp/

-Certainly!
 Here's a list of 100 important Linux commands:

 *File and Directory Operations:*
 1. `ls` - List files and directories.